Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     }
     ```

+TODO: MAybe Copilot will do this, because we did the previous steps to add the FlightLog to the Flight model.

 - Open the `FlightsController.cs` file.

 - Navigate to the `Post` method.

-- Add the following code to parse the `FlightLogSignature` property.
+- Add the following code to `Parse` the `FlightLogSignature` property to the .

 // TODO: Maybe Copilot will do this, because we did the previous steps to add the FlightLog to the Flight model.

     ```csharp

     public class FlightsController : ControllerBase
     {
         /* Rest of the methods */